A weekly event for local entrepreneurs to meet and present their businesses to the Lawrence community.

 Selected demographic and economic data from the Census Bureau to help you start or grow a business or understand the business landscape for a region, presented in a simple to use format.
 Freely available online.

-This powerful tool is a one-stop shop for entrepreneurs and business researchers, offering industry research, consumer and demographic data, as well as tools for effective job searching.
+This powerful tool is a one-stop shop for entrepreneurs and business researchers, offering industry research and consumer and demographic data, as well as white pages and job listings.
+Formerly known as Reference USA.
 Available in the library or remotely with your Lawrence Public Library card and PIN.

 This collection provides full text coverage for nearly 340 trade and industry related periodicals including American Machinist, Pediatric Nursing, Wireless Week, Drug Store News, Reeves Journal, Hotel and Motel Management, Restaurant Business, Advertising Age, plus indexing and abstracts for hundreds more.
 Available from any computer with a Kansas IP address, or with your Kansas Library eCard.